oopsmonk/documentation/iot/0.1/esp32/introduction/get-started.md

 ## Hardware

-To complete this guide, you need a Linux PC and an [ESP32 DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview).
+To complete this tutorial, you need a Linux PC and an [ESP32 DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview).

 ## Step 1.
 Set up your development environment